arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.1.0/02-Features/message-pumps/customization.md

 ### Bring your own deserialization

-You can also choose to extend the built-in message deserialization with additional deserializer to meet your needs.
+You can also choose to extend the built-in message deserialization with a custom deserializer to meet your needs.
 This allows you to easily deserialize into different message formats or reuse existing (de)serialization capabilities that you already have without altering the message router.

-You start by implemeting an `IMessageBodySerializer`.
+You start by implementing an `IMessageBodySerializer`.
 The following example shows how an expected type can be transformed to something else.
-The result type (in this case `OrderBatch`) will be then be used to check if there is an `IMessageHandler` registered with that message type.
+The result type (in this case `OrderBatch`) will then be used to check if there is an `IMessageHandler` registered for that message type.

 ```csharp
 using Arcus.Messaging.Pumps.Abstractions.MessageHandling;